voicegain/platform/ANNOUNCE.md

 * #86: When creating a new User let's create a corresponding Speaker entry (for Transcribe App accounts)
 * #88: Add support for vsConf and originalName (meeting API)
 * #91: Add mustHaveSignature parameter to GET /speakers API

-### Maintenance release 1.66.1 is scheduled for 10/21/2022 between 1pm and 2pm CDT

-This release includes improved punctuation for the English Offline transcription.

-### Minor release 1.66.0 is scheduled for 10/17/2022 between 8:00am and 9:00am CDT

-This release provides an improved model for Offline English transcription - you will notice about 1% higher accuracy

-The release provides these overall improvements to the Transcribe App:
-* Voice Signature support.
-Users can now create voice signatures and be automatically recognized in transcripts.
-Next release will add support for creating Voice Signatures for other speakers based on audio.
-* Phrase detection in transcript is now suported.
-* Topic detection has been improved.
-Still a beta feature.

-The release addresses these specific Transcribe App issues:
-* #514: use /auth/login/pre to get the key to encrypt password for login
-* #519: tweak space around arrows pointing to other speakers text
-* #521: do not show the expiry info if the expiry time is "Never"
-* #540: browser capture - same text in both channels
-* #542: sometimes getting a blank page when opening transcript (Cannot read properties of undefined (reading 'name'))

-The current version of the Zoom Meeting Assistant going with this release is 0.2.17

-This release addresses the following issues for the rest of the Voicegain platform:
-* #69: Changes to pagination of API results (/calls API)
-* #70: add mine and sharedWithMe fields to context
-* #71: fail to persist AbstractGrammar.type in MongoDB
-* #76: Add new style pagination to GET /asr/meeting
-* #77: support PII Redaction in Meeting API
-* #78: new auth API: /auth/prk/filename
-* #79: add format parameter to GET /sa/calls (to support CSV export)
-* #80: MeetingSession.sizeInStorage includes the size of each original audio file by mistake